Build Vs Buy

 What is the build vs buy decision in software?

-The build vs buy decision is the choice between developing custom software specifically for your business processes, or purchasing an existing product (typically a SaaS subscription or off-the-shelf licence) that serves a similar function.
-The right answer depends on whether the function is a commodity process or a core competitive advantage.
+The build vs buy decision is the choice between developing custom (or bespoke) software for your business processes or purchasing an existing product (typically a SaaS subscription or off-the-shelf licence).
+The right answer almost always depends on whether the function is a commodity process or a core competitive advantage.
+Commodity functions (payroll, email, accounting) are nearly always better served by existing products.
+Core functions (the workflows that differentiate your business) are where bespoke software earns its place.

 How do you calculate the total cost of ownership for build vs buy?

 Compare five-year costs for both options.
 For buying, include subscription fees, per-seat scaling costs, integration expenses, workaround labour, and training.
-For building, include development cost, annual maintenance (10-20% of build cost), hosting, and any future enhancements.
-Most businesses underestimate the true cost of SaaS by 40-60%.
+For building, include development cost, annual maintenance (budget roughly 10-20% of build cost), hosting, and any future enhancements.
+Most businesses significantly underestimate the true cost of SaaS once these hidden factors are included.
+The worked example earlier in this guide shows how the numbers typically play out.

 When should a small business build custom software?

-Small businesses should generally buy off-the-shelf tools until they clearly understand their core processes and can specify exactly what they need.
-The exception is when an off-the-shelf product creates significant friction in a process that is central to how the business operates and competes.
+Buy off-the-shelf tools until you clearly understand your core processes and can specify exactly what you need.
+Use SaaS deliberately as a prototyping phase.
+Document friction points and workaround costs as they emerge, then build once your processes have stabilised and the cost of workarounds justifies the investment.
+The exception is when an off-the-shelf product creates significant friction in a process central to how the business operates and competes.
+The same applies in regulated industries where data residency and compliance requirements make SaaS unsuitable.

 Is custom software more expensive than SaaS?

-Not necessarily over time.
-While custom software has higher upfront costs, the total five-year cost is often comparable to or lower than a SaaS stack when you include per-seat pricing growth, workaround labour, integration costs, and premium tier upgrades.
-Custom software also provides better data ownership and process fit.
+Not necessarily.
+Custom software has higher upfront costs, but the total five-year cost is often comparable to or lower than a SaaS stack once you include per-seat pricing growth, workaround labour, integration costs, and premium tier upgrades.
+The trade-off is front-loaded cost in exchange for better data ownership, exact process fit, and no per-seat scaling.
+For commodity functions, SaaS is almost always cheaper.
+For core operational systems, custom software frequently wins on total cost of ownership.

 What are the risks of building custom software?

 The main risks are unclear requirements (leading to scope creep), choosing the wrong development partner, and underestimating ongoing maintenance needs.
-These risks are mitigated by thorough discovery, iterative development, and working with experienced teams who will tell you honestly when buying is the better option.
+These risks are mitigated by thorough discovery before any code is written, iterative delivery with regular check-ins, and working with a team who will tell you honestly when buying is the better option.
+The Standish Group's research consistently shows that smaller, well-scoped projects succeed at much higher rates than large monolithic builds.

 Graphic Swish